kilianbreathnach/resume/resume.md

 Physics PhD with strengths in statistical modeling and inference, programming in python and C/C++ in Linux, numerical simulation and data-hacking.
-Passionate about the latest technology, developments in software tools and data science methods.
+Open source enthusiast and contributor, passionate about the latest technology, developments in software tools and data science methods.
 Experienced educator and team worker, communicating complex topics at technical and lay levels.
 Speaks English and German fluently, some French and basic Mandarin.
 Enjoys sports (esp. swimming, cycling), woodwork (incl. musical instruments - have built a celtic harp), gardening, brewing, baking, reading, and civic engagement.